mrkkrp/markkarpov.art/essay/real-realism.md

 certain attractiveness that raw reality does not have.
-In other words, we are more interested in what others want to communicate to us via carrier reality than in observing raw reality which by definition does not transmit any messages.
+In other words, we are more interested in what others want to communicate to us via carrier reality than in observing raw reality which by definition does not transmit any cultural messages.
 Instances of carrier reality have been produced throughout human history at an ever-increasing rate.
 It can be argued that carrier reality in the form of books, recordings, artworks, etc. is a medium of culture and culture becomes increasingly important as we progress as a species.
 In today's world computers (a particularly versatile type of carrier reality) occupy our attention more than any other type of object before.
 The internet in general and social networks in particular definitely